Wardour Castle: Central courtyard

 In the 1570s, most of the original medieval windows and doors would have been replaced.
 In the centre of this interior courtyard, there is a well.
 Evidence gathered from other castles from the same era suggests that there would have been an elaborate and impressive roof over the well, carved and painted with the emblems of the Lovells and the Arundells.

-In 1644 when the south-west side of the castle was blown up during the Civil War (see above), the courtyard changed from a dark and claustrophobic place to a light, spacious sanctuary.
+In 1644 when the south-west side of the castle was blown up during the Civil War, the courtyard changed from a dark and claustrophobic place to a light, spacious one.
 It was in the shape of a hexagon, surrounded by four or five storeys.

 Great Hall

 At the top of the stairs leading from the courtyard, any medieval visitor would have found themselves in a passageway that, on the left, led into the great hall behind a wooden screen with arched openings.
 This room was the formal heart of the castle, where the whole household would meet for feasts and special occasions.
 The walls were covered in rich fabrics that concealed machinery that controlled the two portcullises.

-In the 1570s, Matthew Arundell refurbished the Great Hall.
+In the 1570s, Matthew Arundell refurbished the great hall.
 A new musicians' gallery was built above the wooden entrance screen.
 The fireplace was reshaped and new wooden panels were put in place of the wall hangings and banners.
 The doorway leading from the great hall into the lobby was also redesigned.
 The tall windows and the old wooden roof were retained, and it is thought that this was to preserve some elements of Lord Lovell's castle.

 Lobby

-The lobby was a narrow room which was used to entertain guests with sweetmeats after the meal while the tables were being cleared in the Great Hall to create space for dancing.
+The lobby was a narrow room which was used to entertain guests with sweetmeats after the meal while the tables were being cleared in the great hall to create space for dancing.
 Such spaces were popular features of medieval houses.

-In the 1570s Matthew Arundell had the room fitted with new fireplaces and altered the stairs in the north tower at the same time to give a more private approach to the upper rooms.
+In the 1570s Matthew Arundell had the room fitted with new fireplaces and altered the stairs in the north tower at the same time, to give a more private approach to the upper rooms.

 Upper rooms

 Today, very little remains of the upper rooms, which once would have been the most inviting part of the castle.
 Like the great hall, they were high rooms with intricate wooden roofs.
 Each room would have had two tall windows looking out upon the landscape and a third looking into the courtyard.

 By 1605, the upper rooms had been converted to a gallery, a long room with many windows, as was popular in the upper floors of Elizabethan houses.

 Banqueting House

 The Banqueting House was built between 1773 and 1774 as a place to entertain visitors.
+The architect was probably Capability Brown.
+The Banqueting House is now (2023) used as an exhibition centre.